cthoyt/cthoyt.github.io/_posts/2026/2026-08-17-predicted-mapping-evaluation-implementation.md

-Biomappings and SSSOM-Curator have mostly used the lexical matching workflow, except for the interesting case of mapping image annotations to chemical instrumentation in my post on [Bridging NFDI's culture and chemistry knowledge graphs]({% post_url 2025/10/07/bridging-culture-and-chemistry %}).
-However, I'm motivated to include this extension because of a recent submission from [Harshit Soni](https://github.com/HarshitSoni1903) to include predictions from [LeonMap](https://github.com/HarshitSoni1903/Weakly-Supervised-Representation-Learning-for-Cross-Ontology-Mapping) in Biomappings in [biopragmatics/biomappings#274](https://github.com/biopragmatics/biomappings/pull/274)
+Biomappings and SSSOM-Curator have mostly used the lexical matching workflow, except for the interesting case of mapping image annotations to chemical instrumentation in my post on [Bridging NFDI's culture and chemistry knowledge graphs]({% post_url 2025-10-07-bridging-culture-and-chemistry %}) with text embedding-based matching.
+However, I'm motivated to make this extension because of a recent submission from [Harshit Soni](https://github.com/HarshitSoni1903) to include predictions from [LeonMap](https://github.com/HarshitSoni1903/Weakly-Supervised-Representation-Learning-for-Cross-Ontology-Mapping) in Biomappings in [biopragmatics/biomappings#274](https://github.com/biopragmatics/biomappings/pull/274)